 In modern times, delegated legislation has become imperative and inevitable due to the following reasons:-

-1. Time factor – The parliament is so much occupied with matters concerning foreign policy and other political issues that it has no time to enact social legislation in all its details.
-Therefore, the Parliament frames only the broad rules and principles, and the department are left to make rules and to fill in details.
+- Time factor – The parliament is so much occupied with matters concerning foreign policy and other political issues that it has no time to enact social legislation in all its details.
+Therefore, the Parliament frames only the broad rules and principles, and the department is left to make rules and to fill in details.

-2. Technicality of the matters – With the progress of the society things have become more complicated and technical.
+- The technicality of the matters – With the progress of society, things have become more complicated and technical.
 All the legislators may not know them fully and, hence, they cannot make any useful discussion on it.
 Therefore, after framing of the general policy by the Parliament the government departments or other bodies who know its technicalities are given the power to lay down the details.

-3. Emergency – During the time of emergency quick and decisive action is very necessary, and at the same time, it is to be kept confidential.
+- Emergency – During the time of emergency quick and decisive action is very necessary, and at the same time, it is to be kept confidential.
 The Parliament is not at all fit to serve this end.
-Therefore, the executive is delegated the power to make rules to deal with situations.
+Therefore, the executive has delegated the power to make rules to deal with situations.
 In England, the defence of Realm Act, 1914-15, the Emergency Powers Act, 1920 and the Emergency Powers Act, 1939-40 are examples of such delegation during the First and Second world wars.

-5. Local Matters- These are matters which concern only a particular locality or a particular group of profession.
-Any legislation on these matters needs consultation with the people of that particular locality, group or profession.
-Thus regarding such legislation the departments are given powers to make changes and rules in consultation with the person acquainted and with interested in it.
+- Local Matters- These are matters which concern only a particular locality or a particular group of the profession.
+Any legislation on these matters needs a consultation with the people of that particular locality, group or profession.
+Thus regarding such legislation, the departments are given powers to make changes and rules in consultation with the person acquainted and with interested in it.

-6. Experimentation- Some Acts of Parliament are provides for their coming into operation in different localities on different dates according to their inability, and as a matter of experiment.
-For this purpose the ministers are given power to make orders about the date of its application.
+- Experimentation- Some Acts of Parliament provides for their coming into operation in different localities on different dates according to their inability, and as a matter of experiment.
+For this purpose, the ministers are given the power to make orders about the date of its application.

 Prof. Keith has, in great detail, described the dangers of the delegated legislation.
 Some important ones are:-

-i.
-Legislation may be passed in too skeleton a form and wide powers of action to make new laws and to impose tax may be given;
+- Legislation may be passed in a skeleton form and thus wide powers of action to make new laws and to impose the tax is given;

-Keeton has summarized the dangers under to heads:
+Keeton has summarized the dangers under two heads:

 Safeguard against Delegated Legislation

-The following safeguards have been generally suggested by jurists against delegated legislation:-
+The following safeguards have been generally suggested by jurists against the delegated legislation:-